Social-Religious Reforms, Personalities, and Organizations:

 - Women’s education

-- raising the age of marriage for both males and females.
+- raises the age of marriage for both males and females.

 Indian reform association – 1870